peru_1

 Writer profile

 Editor/writer of this blog.
-Work in Sales Dept. of T&D. Ukulele player.
+Work in CX Dept. of T&D. Ukulele player.